unifi-consortium/ac-power/README.md

 let p: Power = v * i;
 ```

-If you muliply a voltage phasor by current phasor, you get a `Pq` struct returned.
+If you muliply a voltage vector by current vector, you get a `Pq` struct returned.
 This is a basic use case to calculate real and reactive powers from three-phase voltage and current data.

 ```rust